- Unix / Linux for Beginners

 $cat food Sweet Tooth Bangkok Wok Mandalay Afghani Cuisine Isle of Java Big Apple Deli Sushi and Sashimi Tio Pepe's Peppers ........ $

-Let's use pr command to make a two-column report with the header Restaurants:
+Let's use the pr command to make a two-column report with the header Restaurants −

 $pr -2 -h "Restaurants" food Nov 7 9:58 1997 Restaurants Page 1 Sweet Tooth Isle of Java Bangkok Wok Big Apple Deli Mandalay Sushi and Sashimi Afghani Cuisine Tio Pepe's Peppers ........ $

 The command lp or lpr prints a file onto paper as opposed to the screen display.
-Once you are ready with formatting using pr command, you can use any of these commands to print your file on printer connected with your computer.
+Once you are ready with formatting using the pr command, you can use any of these commands to print your file on the printer connected to your computer.

 Your system administrator has probably set up a default printer at your site.
-To print a file named food on the default printer, use the lp or lpr command, as in this example:
+To print a file named food on the default printer, use the lp or lpr command, as in the following example −

 $lp food request id is laserp-525 (1 file) $